kusamaxi/polkacli/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-## download client
+## download client and start your node
 reload
 download
 update
 --> node should be running
-logsnow   # to see whats going on.
+logsnow   # to see whats going on  .